Temple of Artemis, Corfu: Pediment details

 Behind the leopard on the left lies a seated figure.
 The figure was shown to be attacked by a spear-wielding figure, which has disappeared from the pediment.

 Behind the seated figure, on its left, lies a bearded figure of a dead warrior, facing outward from the pediment.
 Behind the leopard to the right, two figures are shown.
 The standing figure closest to the leopard is believed to be Zeus who is depicted in partial profile wielding a thunderbolt against another figure, which faces outward from the pediment.
 The figure is presented with a beard and is kneeling.
 To the right of these figures, another relief of a dead warrior is believed to have existed.

-There are reasons to suppose that the seated figure is Rhea, or Cronus, in which case the scenes depicted to the right and left of the leopards might depict a single subject, the Titanomachy, the battle between the gods and the Titans, which would better fit with a beardless (i.e. younger) Zeus, who is rarely depicted without a beard.
+There are reasons to suppose that the seated figure is Cronus or one of the Gigantes, in which case the scenes depicted to the right and left of the leopards might depict a single subject, the Titanomachy, the battle between the gods and the Titans, which would better fit with a beardless (i.e. younger) Zeus, who is rarely depicted without a beard.
 There are also arguments that the seated figure illustrates King Priam of Troy being slain by the Greek hero Neoptolemos and that the scene on the left is inspired from the Trojan War.
 If this is the case, then there are two themes present in the pediment: the Sack of Troy and the Gigantomachy, the battle between the gods and Giants.

 Since these figures are not connected to the legend of Medusa, it is thought that the apotropaic function of temple symbols such as the Medusa and the panthers, as guardian symbols of the Temple, is starting to be replaced by the idea of using figures and themes from mythical stories as temple decoration.
 The decorative function, in time, prevailed over the apotropaic one.